lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

     Underlying debt instrument that the coupon payment depends on (:ref:`dbt`).

 MINIMUM LEVEL OF INVESTMENT (MNMM_INVSTMNT)
-    Minimum level of investment given in the currency of the debt instument.
+    Minimum level of investment given in the currency of the debt instrument.

 IS PRIVATE PLACEMENT (PRVT)
     Private placement flag.